Leicester appeal against six-point penalty for breaching EFL financial rules

 The commission was appointed under Premier League rules in May 2025, after an arbitration tribunal ruled jurisdiction to investigate alleged breaches of EFL rules could transfer to the Premier League following the Foxes’ promotion to the top flight in 2024.

-The commission determined the club had breached the relevant P&S threshold by £20.8million over the three-year assessment period ending 2023-24.
+The commission determined the club had breached the relevant P&S threshold by £20.8m over the three-year assessment period ending 2023-24.

 Leicester did not immediately issue their own statement confirming an appeal on Thursday, but stated at the time of the original sanction being imposed that they felt the size of the deduction was “disproportionate” and did “not adequately reflect the mitigating factors presented, the importance of which cannot be overstated given the potential impact on our sporting ambitions this season”.